 Persian News Network (PNN).
 The VOA established a Persian language service to Iran (VOA Persian Service) in July 2003.
 In July 2007, it was renamed Persian News Network (PNN), encompassing radio (1 hour a day or original programming); television (7 hours a day of original or acquired programming, rebroadcast throughout a 24 hour period); and Internet.
-In February 2011, Ramin Asgard, a former State Department officer, was hired as PNN director.
-The VOA is also in the process of hiring an executive editor, with the requirement that the selectee be "native level" in Persian language.

-Even though PNN has expanded its offerings significantly, it is coming under increasing criticism from observers who say that PNN risks losing its audience among young, educated Iranians who form the core of the anti-regime Green Movement and are looking for signs of U.S. official support.
+Even though PNN has expanded its offerings significantly, it has come under criticism from observers who say that PNN risks losing its audience among young, educated Iranians who form the core of the anti-regime Green Movement and are looking for signs of U.S. official support.
 The Inspector General report cited above, as well as many observers maintain that decisions on who to put on PNN panel discussion shows have been made by a small group of Iranian exiles who do not seek the replacement of the Iranian regime and who deliberately exclude certain Green Movement persons with whom they disagree.
 Still others say that PNN frequently airs the views of Iranian groups that are advocates of U.S. engagement of the regime or who downplay regime transgressions.
 Some have criticized PNN for covering long-standing exiled opposition groups, such as supporters of the son of the former Shah of Iran.
-Other critics
+Other critics say PNN offers little coverage of the Green Movement, even though, in the view of these critics, one mission of the network is, or should be, to highlight the purported unpopularity of the regime.
+Several observers point to one particular PNN show as having particular ffect on audiences inside Iran.
+That show is called "Parazit" (Persian for static); it is a weekly comedy show modeled on a U.S. program on Comedy Central network called "The Daily Show."
+On Parazit, the writers of the show, Kambiz Hosseini and Saman Arbabi, mock President Mahmoud Ahmadinejad and other Iranian figures, using political satire.